Incorporating Expert Knowledge into Bayesian Causal Discovery of Mixtures of Directed Acyclic Graphs: ELICITATION OF CAUSAL-EDGE INFORMATION

 The difficulty of eliciting beliefs as a probability distribution is well-documented \citep{ohaganUncertainJudgementsEliciting2006, mikkolaPriorKnowledgeElicitation2024}; we therefore only elicit a probability which we interpret as the mode of the distribution of edge-beliefs---denoted by $\psi_{ij}^* = \textrm{argmax}_{\psi_{ij}\in[0,1]}\ p(\psi_{ij}\mid \mathcal{K}_{ij})$.
 We distinguish between hard and soft constraints, and denote the hard constraint responses by $\mathcal{D}_H = \{\psi_{ij}^*\in \{0,1\} : \text{ the edge $i\rightarrow j$ has been elicited}\}$ and the soft constraint responses as $\mathcal{D}_S = \{\psi_{ij}^*\in (0,1) : \text{ the edge $i\rightarrow j$ has been elicited}\}$.
 We do \textbf{not} claim to observe the random variable $\psi_{ij}$ nor its distribution $p(\psi_{ij}\mid \mathcal{K}_{ij})$---in general we cannot observe either.
 Rather we interpret the response we obtain as the mode of the distribution $p(\psi_{ij}\mid \mathcal{K}_{ij})$.
 This approach can be extended to other summary statistics than the mode, but that is left for future work.

 Our aim is to incorporate the expert's responses ($\mathcal{D}_H, \mathcal{D}_S$) into the inference of the data generating CBN through an informative graph \emph{prior}.
 We want to minimize the number of queries since the act of querying is time-consuming and potentially expensive.
 Moreover, an exhaustive query of all the edges is infeasible even for graphs with a moderate number of nodes.
-As mentioned by \citet{rittelSpecifyingPriorBeliefs2023}, the potential issue of an expert expressing cyclic beliefs (forbidden by the DAG assumption), is mitigated by the cyclicity regularizer that the DiBS method leverages as part of its prior---meaning we can define our querying strategy in terms of edge beliefs, rather than orderings \citep[e.g.][]{buntineTheoryRefinementBayesian1991} or other DAG-ensuring constructs.
+As mentioned by \citet{rittelSpecifyingPriorBeliefs2023}, the potential issue of an expert expressing cyclic beliefs (forbidden by the DAG assumption), is mitigated by the cyclicity regularizer that the DiBS method leverages as part of its prior.
+The cyclicity regularizer assures the inferred graphs are DAGs and allows us define to our querying strategy in terms of edge beliefs, rather than orderings \citep[e.g.,][]{buntineTheoryRefinementBayesian1991} or other DAG-ensuring constructs.
 This significantly reduces the burden of the expert while the interpretability of the query can contribute to the quality of the responses.
 We address the need to minimize queries by relying on BED principles to select the most informative edges for our prior.